secureCryptoConfig/secureCryptoConfigInterface/README.md

 ### SCCHash
 The SCCHash is the output after performing hashing.
 It is the same representation as the SCCCiphertext or SCCSignature described previously.
 It represents a byte[] representation of a specific COSE message, that contains the hash as well as all used parameters of the hashing process.

+With the method `createFromExistingHash(byte[] existingSCCHash)` it is also possible to create a SCCHash object from an already existing SCCHash byte[] representation.

 ## Password Hashing

 General process of password hashing and its validation